AdobeDocs/campaign-web.en/help/transition-acs-ac.md

 * **Performance**

 Adobe Campaign v8 can leverage cloud scale database technologies and dramatically improves its performance.
+It brings the concept of Full Federated Data Access (FFDA): all data is now remote on the Cloud Database.

-With this redesigned architecture, it allows :
+This redesigned architecture allows :

-    * **More Storage**: Up to *6TB in total database storage* across production and staging instances
+* *More Storage*: Up to **6TB in total database storage** across production and staging instances
-    * **More Speed and Scale**
+* *More Speed and Scale*
     * Increase batch throughput: up to **15M/h**
     * Increase transactional throughput: up to **180K/h**
-    * **Snowflake via FDA**
+* *Snowflake via FDA*
     * Permit offload high-volume data
     * Increase storage, faster segmentations, queries, reports and deliveries

 ### New features on Adobe Campaign v8